DAY 1

 D included

-We meet at Kuopio airport in the late afternoon and transfer by road (1 hr) to Nurmes, a small compact town on the banks of Lake Pielinen, Finland’s fourth largest lake and one of the 409 lakes in Nurmes.
-Home to the first Karelian language pre-school, Nurmes was declared Europe’s Christmas Song City in 2009.
+We meet at Kajaani airport in the late afternoon and transfer by road (1 hr) to Nurmes, on the banks of Lake Pielinen, Finland’s fourth largest lake and one of the 409 lakes in the Nurmes municipality.
+Home to the first Karelian language pre-school, Nurmes is noted for its compact old town with many well-preserved wooden houses.

 DAY 2